 After months of designing, coding and testing, your new video game is ready to be launched.
 What about localizing it for the Italian market?

 In video games the user experience is key.
-To create an immersive world and so enhance it, dialogues should not sound artificial but as if they are really taking place.
-Having studied both computer game localization and literary translation, being experienced in localizing video games and writing as a hobby (you can find out more about me here), I will make your translated dialogues sound natural and engaging for an Italian audience.
+To create an immersive world and so enhance it, dialogs should not sound artificial but as if they are really taking place.
+Having studied both computer game localization and literary translation, being experienced in localizing video games and writing as a hobby (you can find out more about me here), I will make your translated dialogs sound natural and engaging for an Italian audience.